Contributing to RSD

 The post, Presenting at RSD: Guidelines, provides the details for submissions and describes the review process.
 In brief, the RSD Scientific Committee reviews and accepts or rejects submissions, and the accepted presentations and papers constitute the online proceedings.
-The proceedings take two forms: online proceedings published together as a page on RSDsymposium.org and a downloadable PDF version comprised of all submissions bound together as the proceedings book.
+The proceedings take two forms: online proceedings published as a page on RSDsymposium.org and a downloadable PDF version comprising all submissions bound together as the proceedings book.
 The online proceedings are an ongoing RSD series published by the Systemic Design Association (ISSN 2371-8404).
 When the host organisation creates a downloadable print version, they post it with the online proceedings.
 (ISBN/EAN).

 Why guidelines for preparing a paper?

-When authors follow the basic formatting protocols provided here – from the proposal stage (i.e., the call for submissions), to updates, to the final version included in the proceedings – the whole process works like a collaborative publishing venture between authors and publishers.
+When authors follow the basic formatting protocols provided here – from the proposal stage (i.e., the call for submissions), to updates, to the final version included in the proceedings – the process works like a collaborative publishing venture between authors and publishers.
 The digital and print quality of presented work is improved, and the process reduces duplication and intensive editing for formatting and consistency across the RSD repository.

 Please take a moment to read through the protocols; they will likely look familiar as they are closely aligned with the accepted standards for academic work and closely adhere to APA (7th edition) conventions.